MarcoStb1993/rnexploration/rrt_nbv_exploration_plugins/README.md

 ## Starting RNE

 This package includes a configuration and URDF to launch a gazebo based simulation of RNE deploying a [Clearpath Robotics Husky](http://wiki.ros.org/Robots/Husky) robot which simulation is available as a [ROS package](http://wiki.ros.org/husky_simulator?distro=melodic) and is required to run this launch file.
+Also, a simulation for a [TurtleBot3 Burger](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview) can be launched wherefore your system requires the following two meta-packages: [turtlebot3](http://wiki.ros.org/turtlebot3) and [turtlebot3_simulations](http://wiki.ros.org/turtlebot3_simulations).

-The simulated robot has a 2D laser scanner used for SLAM with [GMapping](http://wiki.ros.org/slam_gmapping) (must be installed as well) and a simulated Intel RealSense depth camera for building the required OctoMap.
-To run the simulation, follow the steps below.
+The simulated robots have a 2D laser scanner used for SLAM with [GMapping](http://wiki.ros.org/slam_gmapping) (must be installed as well) and a simulated Intel RealSense depth camera for building the required OctoMap.
+To run the simulations, follow the steps below.

 Furthermore, you need [OctoMap](http://wiki.ros.org/octomap) for gain evaluation and the RSM melodic branch to run the exploration.